 The newly redesigned 2022 MSR Hubba Hubba 1 is a freestanding 34 oz double wall tent with a side entrance and vestibule so you can store your extra gear undercover and still get in and out of the tent easily.
 The tent is easy to set up with a dual hub pole structure that provides excellent head and foot room, in addition to an overhead eyebrow pole that creates vertical sidewalls to increase livability.
 The carbon fiber pole structure provides excellent stability in wind conditions, while the rain fly vents help prevent internal condensation.

-The Tarptent Aeon Li single-wall tarp tent has a floating bathtub style floor and mesh front wall.
+The Tarptent Aeon Li single-wall tarp tent has a floating bathtub-style floor and mesh front wall.
 Weighing 15.8 ounces, the Aeon Li is sized for one person plus their gear.
 It requires one trekking pole to pitch and has a front vestibule that can be fastened open in good weather.
-The Aeon Li is made with Dyneema DCF (formerly called cuben fiber), which is a very lightweight and waterproof laminate that doesn’t stretch under tension or when it gets wet.
+The Aeon Li is made with Dyneema DCF which is a very lightweight and waterproof laminate that doesn’t stretch under tension or when it gets wet.
 Dyneema DCF can be rather noisy in heavy rain and provides limited privacy since it’s translucent, but it is puncture resistant and easy to repair with Tyvek tape.
 Read our review.

 Here are the most important variables to consider when buying a backpacking or camping tent.